Thursday, June 27, 2013

 Afterword (part III)

-Tonight, I feel like Mary, Jesus’ mother because I am experiencing the same feeling I think Mary went through.
+Tonight, I feel like Mary, Jesus’ mother, because I may be experiencing the same feelings Mary had.
 Why did God choose me?
-I am just an ordinary girl.
+I am an ordinary girl.
 Can I do what You want me to accomplish?
 How will I get it done?
 What will people think?

-Then I feel honored.
-Honored is not a strong enough word to describe the feeling I had tonight.
-What an indescribable feeling that I have never had before.
-I am just in awe of how God would choose me to accomplish such a great task.
+I am honored—honored is not a strong enough word to describe the feelings I have tonight.
+What an indescribable feeling I’ve never had before.
+I am in awe of how God would choose me to accomplish His excellent work.

 Tuesday, June 25, 2013